Anniekarim29/Anniekarim29/README.md

 - 🌱 I’m actively enhancing my skills by diving deeper into advanced Flutter concepts, Firebase integrations, and Dart programming to build more dynamic and efficient applications.

-- 👨‍💻 Excited to team up on Flutter-based projects that push creative and technical boundaries.
-Open to working with like-minded developers to build innovative and user-centric applications.
+- 👨‍💻  Excited to collaborate on Flutter projects, building innovative and user-centric applications with like-minded developers

 - 🤝 Seeking experienced developers for insights on impactful Flutter projects—always eager to learn and collaborate!